jsphtkn/intro2riscV/README.md

     - HW6: Control
     - HW7: Pipeline
     - HW8: Hazards
-    - NOTE: To begin with the simple projects HW7-HW8 are not required.
-They are advance optimization that almost all of the RISC-V designs inclueded.
+    - NOTE: To begin with, the simple projects HW7-HW8 are not required.
+They are advance optimizations that almost all of the RISC-V designs uses.
 However, to begin with basic understandings, it is not required primarily.
 But don't forget that without completing them, it is not possible to understand the RISC-V compeletely.